6 1360

 The survival of patients with MM after they become refractory to bortezomib and one of the immune mediated inflammatory disease drugs is about 9 months (International Myeloma Working Group).

-Up to 10-20% of patients with newly diagnosed myeloma develop deep vein thrombophlebitis in the first 6 months of therapy.
+Up to 10-20% of patients with newly diagnosed myeloma develop deep vein thrombophlebitis in the first 6 months of therapy: VTE prophylaxis is recommended.

 As compared to a single stem-cell transplantation a double transplantation with high dose chemotherapy improves overall survival.